-- Type the URL to your Amazon S3 bucket (for example, sftp://email@example.com) in the Server field and the port number for the S3 bucket in the Port field:
+- Type the value of the host property (e.g., eventdelivery.multi.prod.va.janrain.com) in the Server field and the port number for the S3 bucket in the Port field:

-- Click SSH Private Key and then select the private key you are using for S3 access.
-Keep in mind that the corresponding public key must have already been associated with the S3 bucket:
+- Click SSH Private Key and then select the private key you're using for S3 access.
+Keep in mind that the corresponding public key must already be associated with the S3 bucket:

 - When you are finished, click Connect: